Seasonal nature conservation service

 To be accepted into the service, you need to meet the following criteria: you need to have level-C knowledge of the second language (patentino C).
 All candidates who meet these criteria will undergo an oral exam for the purpose of assessing the extent to which each candidate possesses the requisite skills and abilities.

-To apply for a position in the seasonal nature conservation service, you need to submit your application materials, by noon on 27 February 2017, to the office of nature parks, Amt für Naturparke / Ufficio Parchi Naturali, Rittner Straße / Via Renon 4, 39100 Bozen / Bolzano; phone: 0471 417770.
+To apply for a position in the seasonal nature conservation service, you need to submit your application materials, by noon on 28 February 2018 (high season) or on 9 February 2018 (8 months in the Nature park Drei Zinnen/ Tre Cime), to the office of nature parks, Amt für Naturparke / Ufficio Parchi Naturali, Rittner Straße / Via Renon 4, 39100 Bozen / Bolzano; phone: 0471 417770.
 The submission date will be determined by the postmark.

 The application form for seasonal nature conservation service personnel can be downloaded from this website and is also available from the office for nature parks in Bozen, and at the branch office in Meran / Merano, Sandplatz / Piazza della Rena 10, phone: 0473 252255; at the branch office in Bruneck /Brunico, Rathausplatz / Piazza Municipio 10, phone 0474 582330; at the office in St. Vigil in Enneberg / S. Vigilio di Marebbe, Via Catarina Lanz - Straße 96, phone: 0474 506120; and at the office in Welsberg / Monguelfo, Maria am Rainweg / Via Santa Maria 10/A, phone: 0474 947360.

 Candidates who pass the test will be required to undergo a training course given by the provincial office for nature parks in order to be hired.
 This course will be held in two blocks, in May and June.
 The services of accepted recruits will be required from July through September.
-Planned dates for the required training course: 25 to 26 May and 29 May to 1 June 2017.
+Planned dates for the required training course: 31 May to 1 June and 4 to 7 June 2018.

 Job description for members of the seasonal nature conservation service